Habler-code/AdversarialHubness/docs/PLUGINS.md

 HubScan now supports a pluggable architecture that allows you to:

-1. **Register custom ranking/retrieval algorithms** - Add your own retrieval methods beyond the built-in `vector`, `hybrid`, `lexical`, and `reranked` methods
+1. **Register custom ranking/retrieval algorithms** - Add your own retrieval methods beyond the built-in `vector`, `hybrid`, and `lexical` methods
+2. **Register custom reranking methods** - Add your own post-processing reranking algorithms that can be applied to any ranking method
-2. **Register custom detectors** - Add your own detection algorithms that work seamlessly with the existing pipeline
+3. **Register custom detectors** - Add your own detection algorithms that work seamlessly with the existing pipeline
-3. **Mix and match** - Use any combination of built-in and custom components
+4. **Mix and match** - Use any combination of built-in and custom components

 ## Custom Ranking Methods